harshmittal2210/temp_blogs/_posts/2019-01-05-Male-Female-Voice-Recognition.md

 y = 0.5*Fs*zc/length(x);
 ```

 In the next block *Persistent* is used in order to save the previous result in order to use next time.
-This is essential for the caculation of mean frequency.
+This is essential for the calculation of mean frequency.

 #### Code: